 For the most part, the individual harasser cannot be held legally responsible for his or her harassing conduct; only the employer can be held liable.
 Therefore, the employer must be put on notice of the supervisor’s or co-worker’s harassing behavior in order for the employer to have the opportunity to promptly and effectively stop the harassment.

 Although hostile work environment harassment is most common, harassment is actionable when a supervisor’s harassment results in an adverse employment action toward the employee such as termination, demotion, loss of wages or failure to promote.
 In situations like these, the employer is automatically liable for the supervisor’s harassing behavior.

 Being the victim of harassment at work is degrading, embarrassing and terrifying.
 Unfortunately, many harassers do not cease when an employee demands that the harassing behavior stop.
 Moreover, many employers simply fail to take prompt and corrective action to eradicate the harassment in the workplace.
 In these situations, many workers feel that they are left with little or no alternatives.
 Do you feel this way?
 Have you been a victim of harassment in the workplace?
 If so, we’re here to help.

-Florin Gray Bouzas Owens is dedicated to protecting Florida’s workers from harassment in the workplace.
-If you believe that you are a victim of harassment in the workplace, please contact our Florida Harassment Attorneys for a free consultation or call us at 727-254-5255.
+Florin Gray Bouzas Owens, LLC is dedicated to protecting Florida’s workers from harassment in the workplace.
+If you believe that you are a victim of harassment in the workplace, please contact our Florida Harassment Attorneys for a free consultation.

 To learn more about harassment in the workplace, you can visit the Equal Employment Opportunity Commission (EEOC)’s website.
 We have provided a few of our frequently asked questions about Harassment in the workplace to get you started.